 The ASA confirmed that it has received 33 complaints so far about the adverts.
 A spokesman said people have claimed the billboards are:

 were right.
 There were a few spirits that cold Christmas night.
 Award winning bottles for raising a toast and one frightened carrot had just seen a ghost.
-The ending of the ad showed Kevin the carrot being frightened by another character
+The ending of the ad showed Kevin the carrot being frightened by another character dressed-up as a

 ASA Assessment: Complaint upheld

+narrative poem.
 Although the content of the dialogue and poem, which made use of a pun on spirits, was not typical content for children, we considered the tone was reminiscent of a children's story, therefore it was likely to resonate with and strongly

-younger children.
-Furthermore, we considered the ending of the ad showing Kevin being frightened by another character dressed-up as a ghost would be particularly funny for younger children and consequently, contributed to the overall effect of the
+appeal to younger children.
+Furthermore, we considered the ending of the ad showing Kevin being frightened by another character dressed-up as a ghost would be particularly funny for younger children and consequently, contributed to the overall effect of

 Because of that, we considered the ad was likely to appeal strongly to people under-18 and given that it was promoting alcohol, we concluded was irresponsible.